Category Archives: Dog Friendly Beaches

 Camping at Nauset Beach

 Camping at Nauset Beach is much nicer than at Race Point Beach’s ORV trails because you’re able to park wherever you want to find a secluded spot.
-At Race Point they stack campers together in a small area that’s much like a Walmart parking lot, it’s a much different vibe.
+At Race Point they stack campers together in a small area that’s much like a Walmart parking lot, it’s a much different vibe at Nauset.

-Most campers here are slide-in models mounted on the back of pickup trucks, which make for a much easier ride out than longer two wheel drive motorhomes.
-Be mindful of high tides, during certain moon cycles the water will come up right to the base of the dunes and you’ll want to park accordingly.
+Most campers here are either relatively short motorhomes, or slide-in models mounted on the back of pickup trucks.
+Slide-ins are smaller but make for a much easier ride in soft sand compared to longer rear wheel drive motorhomes.
+Be mindful of high tides when selecting your camping location, during certain moon cycles the water will come up right to the base of the dunes and you’ll want to park accordingly.

-Learn more about ORV trails on Cape Cod.
+Learn more about driving on ORV trails on Cape Cod.

 Great white shark sightings at Nauset Beach occur all summer long - be careful when swimming or surfing!